Embarrassing Failed Prophecies

 2) Agabus' prophesy of a great dearth that would take place "throughout all the world" (Acts 11:28) was a reference to the Roman empire "in the days of Claudius Caesar".

-3) Paul and Silas were accused of causing trouble "all over the world" (Acts 17:6), and yet we know they never travelled beyond the mediterranean regions.
+3) Paul and Silas were accused of causing trouble "all over the world" (Acts 17:6), and yet we know they never travelled beyond the Mediterranean regions.

 4) Paul was accused before Felix of stirring up riots "all over the world" (Acts 24:5).
 Again, this is a reference to the Roman Empire.